cloudfoundry/docs-deploying-cf/ec2/index.html.md

 Without a reliable DNS situation, you should use static IPs to communicate between internal VMs.
 That situation is not detailed here, since the scope of this document is to get you up and running as quickly as is currently possible.

+###Installing Micro BOSH, BOSH, and Cloud Foundry on AWS

 In order to set up and deploy a full CF release via BOSH, complete the following nine major steps: